vsankarl/dispatch/ReadMe.txt

 Summary
-Software framework exemplifying the dispatch table mechanism, characterized by a bespoke key endowed with the capability to incorporate function pointers.
-These function pointers are parameterized to exhibit the versatility to accommodate a diverse array of arguments, be they in number or type, while also supporting a wide spectrum of return types.
+A software framework designed to illustrate the dispatch table mechanism, equipped with the versatility to accommodate a wide range of functions, regardless of their arguments' quantity and type, as well as their return types.
+Moreover, it supports indexing function pointers using various data types, enhancing its overall technical flexibility.

 Environment:
 Ubuntu 16.04 - 64 bit